Waikato/tiny-weka/README.md

 ## Code base

-The code base of *tiny-weka* is synced (manually) with Weka's subversion repository, [trunk branch](https://git.cms.waikato.ac.nz/weka/weka) up to the following
+The code base of *tiny-weka* is synced (manually) with Weka's git repository, [trunk branch](https://git.cms.waikato.ac.nz/weka/weka) up to the following
 revision: